elastos/Elastos.CarrierClassic.Native/COMMANDS.md

-## List of commands for the Elastos Carrier.
+## List of commands for the Elastos Carrier

 **help** - Display available command list.<br>
 **clear** - Clear log and output view in shell.<br>